This post may contain affiliate links. See our disclosure policy.

 More Topping Ideas

-You can change this recipe up when it comes to toppings.
+You can change this brownie recipe up when it comes to toppings.
 These red velvet brownies work well with many flavors.
-If you want to skip the frosting, you can serve them plain, dusted with powdered sugar, or even topped with ice cream.
+If you want to skip the frosting, you can serve them plain, dusted with powdered sugar, a chocolate drizzle, or even topped with ice cream.

 Other Cake Mix Recipes: